 I’ve always been a fan of how Disney delivers consistent operational excellence and guest experiences.
 Recently I came across a great new podcast series Come Rain or Shine, which explores how Disney achieves great results, with Dan Cockerell, former Vice President of The Magic Kingdom at Walt Disney World, Florida.

 In a special run of episodes, Dan dedicates a single episode to each of the four Disney Keys or quality standards Safety, Courtesy, Show and Efficiency.

-I highly recommend listening to the podcasts and to I’ll be summarising my key 3 takeaways on each of the episodes over the next couple of weeks.
+I highly recommend listening to the podcasts and I’ll be summarising my key three takeaways on each of the episodes over the next couple of weeks.

 - Role modelling safety behaviours.
-Cast Members are actively given permission to call out any leaders that they witnessed texting whilst walking.
-So many accident occur not due to equipment or infrastructure malfunctions but simply to a loss of attention when people are carrying out straightforward actions (like walking!).
-Dan argues that empowering people to call each other out and look out for one another with regards to safety issues is a sign of a true high performance culture.
+Cast Members are actively given permission to call out any leaders that they witnessed texting while walking.
+So many accidents occur not due to equipment or infrastructure malfunctions but simply because of a loss of attention when people are carrying out straightforward actions (like walking!).
+Dan argues that empowering people to call each other out and look out for one another with regards to safety issues is a sign of a true high-performance culture.

 - Regular safety meetings (with recoded actions that flow from these with deadlines and accountability) should be tracked.
 Disney found that teams that consistently held such meetings and took follow-up actions, reduced the number of accidents in their area of responsibility.

 - Monitoring any near misses and sharing incidents from our other parks.
 This meant being aware of issues occurring in other non-Disney parks and resorts, taking note of what was happening with similar rides that exist elsewhere.
 This gets people proactively thinking “That could have been us, so what will we need to do to prevent that happening here?”